murrayemer1/TODCfilesaver/README.md

                       ii)   Save Airfeilds6.txt
                       iii)  Run AirfeildsUpdate() and any airfeilds not in Airfeilds6.txt will be removed from list of filenames

   Step 2) Start TODC and wait for first calc to finish.
   Step 3) In 'save' pop up, go to correct folder for saving files.
   Step 4) Move 'save' pop up to top RHC of screen.
-Step 5) Ensure non white background under save pop up Step 6) Run startCalc() to activtae clicker
+  Step 5) Ensure non white background under save pop up
+  Step 6) Run startCalc() to activtae clicker

   files required in folder:
-autoSaver.py
+  * autoSaver.py
-runways6.txt #list of filenames (required) Airfeilds6.txt #list of airfeilds to exclude (optional)
+  * runways6.txt (list of filenames -required)
+  * Airfeilds6.txt (list of airfeilds to include -optional)